ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-custom.md

 #### Left Panel

-- **Editor** The editor does not allow you to enter certain HTML tags.
+- **Editor** The Joomla text filters and the TinyMCE editor each do not allow entry of certain HTML tags.
-  To work around this, you can temporarily change your User's editor to "No Editor", create the Custom HTML Module, and then change the editor back to TinyMCE.
-Another option is to use an editor from an Extension that allows HTML code to be entered.
-Another possibility is (if the editor has this option) to switch to the HTML mode, enter the code, save and switch back to normal view.
+  - The text filters can be configured in the Global Configuration *Text Filters* tab.
+For example, by default the Guest, Public and Registered user groups are not allowed to enter any html in any form fields.
+  - The TinyMCE filters can be configured in its plugin.
+By default it disallows entry of script, applet and iframe tags.

 ### Options Tab